Specialized Workshop F2 - Friday April 17, 2026: 7am to 5pm - Discussion Topic List

 • Topic 12:

-State-of-the-art qPCR & ddPCR Cellular Kinetics Strategy for Novel Cell Therapies in cancer treatment; Advanced Molecular Assay approaches to evaluate growth/persistence of CAR-T cell in circulation by evaluating pros/cons of PCR technologies; Optimization of Lymphodepletion pretreatment to minimize impact on readout and increase consistency across patients; Lesson learned from measuring cellular kinetics of Cell Therapies using different types of PCR reagents; Overcoming ddPCR method mevelopment/validation challenges applying innovative approaches to Increase Sensitivity requirements.
+State-of-the-art qPCR & ddPCR Cellular Kinetics Strategy for Novel CAR-T Therapies in Cancer Treatment; Advanced Molecular Assay approaches to evaluate growth/persistence of CAR-T cell in circulation by evaluating pros/cons of PCR technologies; Optimization of Lymphodepletion pretreatment to minimize impact on readout and increase consistency across patients; Lesson learned from measuring cellular kinetics of Cell Therapies using different types of PCR reagents; Overcoming ddPCR method development/validation challenges applying innovative approaches to Increase Sensitivity requirements.

 Ms. Tracy Iles, Global Head of Method Development Molecular BioAnalysis, Labcorp